 April 28, 2019

-Graduating physics major Clayton Orback, who has successfully completed the upper-division honors program, was awarded the Becky R. Edgerton Memorial Honors Scholarship Award for oustanding honors thesis!
+Graduating physics major Clayton Orback, who has successfully completed the upper-division honors program, was awarded the Becky R. Edgerton Memorial Honors Scholarship Award for outstanding honors thesis!
 Congratulations Clayton, this prestigious university-wide award is the result of your hard work, creativity, and commitment to your research project.